darnocer/dariannocera/README.md

 ## 👋🏼 About

-I maintain a portfolio at [darian.digital](https://darian.digital) to showcase my professional value that evolves with the type of work I'm doing at the time.
+I maintain a portfolio at [darian.digital](https://darian.digital) to showcase my professional value that generally evolves with the type of work I'm doing at the time.

-I've struggled for a bit with the idea that the whole point of a professional portfolio is to get a job, but I also wanted to create a personal website where I could share writing unrelated to my profession (and maybe even writing that will do the opposite of get me a job).
+I've struggled for a bit with the idea that the whole point of a professional portfolio is to get hired, but I wanted a little corner of the internet where I can post unrelated thoughts and pretty much do whatever I want.

 It occurred to me there's nothing wrong with having two websites if they serve different purposes.
-Thus, the creatively named [dariannocera.com](dariannocera.com) was born.
+And also that that's literally what a blog is.
+Thus, my personal website, creatively named [dariannocera.com](dariannocera.com), was born.

 ## ⚙️ Setup

+### Getting Started

 **Install Dependencies**